This post may contain affiliate links, meaning I may earn a small commission at no cost to you if you make a purchase

 Another one of my favorite ways to save money fast is to use promo codes.
 I shop through Rakuten to get cashback, but I also double-dip by using promo codes available.
 I have Honey installed on my browser.

-Honey searches for promo codes which I can apply during checkout.
+Honey searches for promo codes that I can apply during checkout.
 It makes it easy, I do not have to be searching for promo codes myself.

 100. Pay higher deductibles.

 We pay so much premium during the year that we always end up not using it.
 Whether it’s your car insurance or your health insurance, you can save money fast by choosing the higher deductible.

 Because you will have a lower premium, you will then save up for the deductible and keep it in a separate account.